 - 1 teaspoon garlic powder

 - 1 cup buttermilk

-- 6 slices good quality deli ham
+- 6 slices deli ham

 - 6 slices Swiss cheese

-- baby spinach
+- 1 ½ cups fresh baby spinach

-- Preheat your oven to 375 degrees.
+- Preheat your oven to 375 degrees F.

-- Dip each piece of chicken in the buttermilk and then coat with bread crumbs and place in skillet.
-Cook chicken breasts, about 3 or 4 minutes on each side, or until nicely golden brown.
+- Heat 2 tablespoons olive oil in a large skillet over MEDIUM heat.
+Cook the breaded chicken breasts, about 3 or 4 minutes on each side, or until nicely golden brown.
 Cook chicken in batches, to avoid over crowding your pan, adding more olive oil as needed.
-Transfer cooked chicken to a foil lined, rimmed baking sheet that has been coated with non-stick cooking spray.
+Transfer the cooked chicken to a foil lined, rimmed baking sheet that has been coated with nonstick cooking spray.

 - Top each piece of chicken with a slice of ham and a slice of cheese and transfer the baking sheet to the oven.
 Bake for 6 to 8 minutes or until the chicken registers 165 degrees F when measured with an instant read thermometer in the thickest portion and the cheese is melted.

 - Place one piece of chicken on each sandwich roll and top with the honey mustard sauce and spinach.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.

 This post was originally published on September 9, 2012.
 It has been updated with new text and images.